computer screen with lines of code

 • Independently own programs that measure customer satisfaction, loyalty, and delivery/execution of the Food, Beverage and Guest Hospitality experience.

-As you can see, a business analyst must be able to wear many hats: not only do they need to design and execute analytics projects at a variety of scales using a variety of data inputs, but they need to be able to share these findings with internal and external stakeholders using compelling data visualization and storytelling.
-In the next section, we’ll dive deeper into the skills needed to succeed as a business analyst.
+As you can see, a business analyst must be able to wear many hats.
+Not only do they need to design and execute analytics projects at various scales using various data inputs, but they also need to share these findings with internal and external stakeholders using compelling data visualization and storytelling.

 What are a business analyst’s typical skills and qualifications?